 It will also allow you to get a feel for how good the customer service is – for example, how knowledgeable are the agents, and are they happy to spend time answering your questions?
 A friendly rapport can go a long way towards good working relationships, so test the waters before you commit to any partnership.

 2 – Do you offer the kind of shipping that I need?

 If you know what kind of shipping you require, then it makes sense to confirm that it’s a service offered by the freight forwarder and this isn’t as simple as finding a freight forwarder that provides shipping by sea.

 For example, you may not require the standard FCL (Full Container Load) shipping and instead want to ship smaller cargo on an LCL (Less Container Load) basis.
 Or maybe you require RORO (Roll-on Roll-off) shipping for wheeled cargo?

 Perhaps you need to ship specialist cargo such as perishables that have to be temperature controlled, or dangerous goods that are subject to increased shipping regulations?
 Checking that your freight forwarder has the right facilities and expertise will save you from wasting time or settling for a second-best service.

 3 – What relevant experience do you have?

-Anyone can set up as a freight forwarder, so asking about experience is essential.
-A freight forwarder with many years in the business will have previously encountered pretty much any issue you can think of and will be able to avoid or minimise its effects.
+Anyone can set up like a freight forwarder, so asking about the experience is essential.
+A freight forwarder with many years in the business will have previously encountered pretty much any issue you can think of and will be able to avoid or minimize its effects.

 4 – Do you hold any accreditations?